Bainbridge-class destroyer: Origins

 Due to construction difficulties the Bainbridges were completed 1901–02, thus too late for the Spanish–American War.
-However, the destroyer type was instituted in the US Navy, as it had been in the Royal Navy around 1895 with the A-class destroyers.
+However, the destroyer type was thereby instituted in the US Navy, as it had been in the Royal Navy around 1893 with the "26-knotter" torpedo-boat destroyers and the follow-on "27-knotters", of which the survivors of the later group in 1913 were redesignated as the "A" class destroyers.
 No further torpedo boats were constructed for the US Navy until the outbreak of World War II in Europe, and by then they had no design relationship to destroyers (see PT boats).
 The Imperial German Navy of 1898–1918 used the term "torpedo boat" for anything up to a large destroyer in size.

 Armament

 At 420 long tons normal displacement, the Bainbridges were twice as big as most previous torpedo boats.
 The extra displacement was used for a greatly increased gun armament and a sufficient engineering plant to rival the torpedo boats in speed (28 kn vs. 29 kn).
 The torpedo armament remained at two 18 in torpedo tubes; although the torpedo boat's mission was being transferred to the destroyer, apparently increased gun armament was more important to the designers than increased torpedo armament.

 The gun armament of two 3 in/50 caliber guns and five 6-pounder (57 mm) guns was a great increase over the four 6-pounder guns of the torpedo boat Farragut.
 It reflected a desire to quickly disable torpedo boats before they could get within range of friendly battleships.
 Future destroyer classes included progressive increases in armament.

-The class was equipped with one or two depth charge racks during World War I for the anti-submarine mission.
+The class was equipped with one or two depth charge racks during World War I for their anti-submarine warfare (ASW) mission.